 Costly Choice = Vincent decides to resist his dark thoughts and feelings at the expense of damaging/deranging his inmost haven of light

 Motivation = One of Vincent's chief priorities is to fend off despair whenever it encroaches upon his peace of mind; here he finds that his anger is insufficient to ward off the effects of grief and a fear of self-betrayal, so the core of Vincentself provides a rescue by riddling him deeper into his psyche, in order to refocus Vincent's energy into a different outlet for personal growth....

-Pat wrote:As I read this, the thought popped into my head that perhaps Vincent sees this dream as a warning, and while you indicated in the earlier scenes he was wanting to move the relationship at a faster pace (were that it happened!), the dream calls him to again hesitate and slow down the relationship after Catherine has made the commitment to him.
+An interesting question, but I'm sorry I miscommunicated my point.
+I see that I did not build in enough connections into the outline of Scene 2...Pat wrote:As I read this, the thought popped into my head that perhaps Vincent sees this dream as a warning, and while you indicated in the earlier scenes he was wanting to move the relationship at a faster pace (were that it happened!), the dream calls him to again hesitate and slow down the relationship after Catherine has made the commitment to him.
 Is the relationship turning too real for him to handle at this time?

-No. I tried to indicate that Vincent's psyche feels ready for a new growth spurt in the direction of adventure and novelty.
+Okay, maybe it's our differences at play here, but I did read the growth spurt to include the relationship itself.
+And I think it plays well in the analysis you've written so far.No.
+I tried to indicate that Vincent's psyche feels ready for a new growth spurt in the direction of adventure and novelty.